r-devel/r-project-web/md/index.md

 If you have questions about R like how to download and install the software, or what the license terms are, please read our [answers to frequently asked questions](http://cran.R-project.org/faqs.html) before you send an email.

 ## News
+-   Beta test period for version 3.3.0 has been extended to accommodate new Windows toolchain for CRAN.
+Final release rescheduled for Tuesday 2016-05-03.

 -   **Notice XQuartz users (Mac OS X)** A security issue has been detected with the Sparkle update mechanism used by XQuartz.
 Avoid updating over